 5. Ensure Your Website is Mobile-Friendly

 Approximately 80 percent of smartphone users have made an online purchase with their devices in the past 6 months.
 You’re missing out on some important sales if your website isn’t optimized for mobile viewing.
+Slow loading sites can frustrate a potential customer and form a negative impact on publishers.

 A mobile optimized website has the following features: